What Cricut Accessories Do You REALLY Need?

-The Cricut Tool Set is very useful and one of the first things you will want to pick up.
+The Cricut Tool Set is very useful and one of the first cricut accessories you will want to pick up.
 The tool set includes a weeder, tweezers, scissors, scraper and spatula.
-The weeder is a must if you plan to do any wedding with script font or intricate designs.
+The weeder is a must if you plan to do any weeding with script font or intricate designs.

 You might also want to get an XL scraper.
 The scraper that comes in the tool set is great for smaller projects, but the XL scraper is so much faster and more effective for larger projects.

 The Scoring Stylus is a must if you want to make cards, boxes or anything else that requires folding.
 Your Cricut Machine can hold both a blade and scoring stylus at the same time – so you can cut and score at the same time!

 The Cricut Explore comes with a sharp carbide fine-point blade which is great for cutting vinyls, papers and card stocks.
 This can easily be replaced if the blade ever dulls.

 If you plan to cut thicker materials like thin wood and leather, you will need to get the Deep Cut Blade with the housing.
 Once you have the housing, you can continue to buy new blades without the housing for replacements.